-N and P are removed from the Baltic Sea by burial in sediments, but much N is also lost by denitrification (Gustafsson et al., 2017).
-Coastal regions constitute an efficient nutrient filter (Almroth-Rosell et al., 2016; Asmala et al., 2017) that remove about 16 % of N (by denitrification) and as much as 53 % of P (by burial) delivered from land (Asmala et al., 2017).
+1926 N and P are removed from the Baltic Sea by burial in sediments, but much N is also lost by denitrification 1927 (Gustafsson et al., 2017).
+Coastal regions constitute an efficient nutrient filter (Almroth-Rosell et al., 2016; Asmala 1928 et al., 2017) that remove about 16% of N (by denitrification) and as much as 53% of P (by burial) delivered from 1929 land (Asmala et al., 2017).
 The filter effect of the coastal zone is, however, highly diverse.
-Denitrification rates are highest in lagoons that receive large inputs of nitrate and labile organic material, while P is most efficiently buried in archipelagos (Carstensen et al., 2020).
-Additionally, Hoikkala et al. (2015) argued that dissolved organic matter (DOM) plays an important role for nutrient cycling in the Baltic Sea, since more than 25 % of bioavailable nutrients in riverine inputs and surface waters can be in organic form.
+Denitrification rates 1930 are highest in lagoons that receive large inputs of nitrate and labile organic material, while P is most efficiently 1931 buried in archipelagos (Carstensen et al., 2020).
+Additionally, Hoikkala et al. (2015) argued that dissolved organic 1932 matter (DOM) plays an important role for nutrient cycling in the Baltic Sea, since more than 25% of bioavailable 1933 nutrients in riverine inputs and surface waters can be in organic form.

-Furthermore, the exchange of nutrients between the coastal zone and the open sea (Eilola et al., 2012) and the role of MBIs for the phosphorus cycling (Eilola et al., 2014) were analysed.
-Eilola et al. (2014) concluded that the overall impact of MBIs on the annual uplift of nutrients from below the halocline to the surface waters is small because vertical transports are also comparably large during periods without MBIs.
-Instead, phosphorus released from the sediments between 60 and 100 m depth under anoxic conditions contributes to the eutrophication.
+Furthermore, the exchange of nutrients between the coastal zone and the open sea (Eilola et al., 2012) and the role of MBIs for the phosphorus cycling (Eilola et al., 2014) were analyzed.
+Eilola et al. (2014) concluded that the overall impact of MBIs on the annual uplift of nutrients from below the halocline to the surface waters is small because vertical transports are comparably large also during periods without MBIs.
+Instead, phosphorus released from the sediments between 60 and 100 m depth in the eastern Gotland Basin contributes to the eutrophication, especially in the coastal regions of the eastern Baltic proper.

-The cycling between nutrients and phytoplankton biomass was studied by Hieronymus et al. (2018), who found a regime shift between nutrient-limited phytoplankton variations before 1950 and a less nutrient-limited regime after 1950, with a larger impact of other variations such as those in water temperature.
+1942The cycling between nutrients and phytoplankton biomass was studied by Hieronymus et al. (2018) who found a1943regime shift between nutrient-limited phytoplankton variations before 1950 and a less nutrient-limited regime after19441950, with a larger impact of other variations such as those in water temperature.

-3.2.5(7.2) Marine CO2 system
+1945 3.2.5.7.2 Marine CO2 system

-The marine CO2 system in the Baltic Sea is greatly influenced by the production and remineralisation of organic matter, as well as inputs of organic and inorganic carbon from land (Kuliński et al., 2017).
-The combination of all these factors makes the Baltic Sea pH and partial pressure of CO2 (pCO2) highly variable in space and time (Carstensen and Duarte, 2019).
-The Baltic Sea surface water is in almost permanent pCO2 disequilibrium with the atmosphere throughout the year (Schneider and Müller, 2018).
-In spring and summer, the surface seawater is undersaturated with respect to atmospheric CO2 as a consequence of biological production and the shallowing mixed layer depth.
-Thus, seawater pCO2 typically has two minima corresponding to the spring bloom and the mid-summer nitrogen fixation period.
-In autumn and winter, pCO2 increases due to the shifting balance between autotrophy and heterotrophy and the entrainment of deeper CO2-rich waters.
+1946 The marine CO_2 system in the Baltic Sea is greatly influenced by the production and remineralization of organic 1947 matter, as well as inputs of organic and inorganic carbon from land (Kuliński et al., 2017).
+The combination of all 1948 these factors makes Baltic Sea pH and partial pressure of CO2 (pCO2) highly variable in space and time (Carstensen 1949 and Duarte, 2019).
+The Baltic Sea surface water is in almost permanent pCO2 disequilibrium with the atmosphere 1950 throughout the year (Schneider and Müller, 2018).
+In spring and summer, the surface seawater is undersaturated 1951 with respect to atmospheric CO2, as a consequence of biological production and the shallowing mixed layer depth.
+1952 Thus, seawater pCO_2 typically has two minima corresponding to the spring bloom and the mid-summer nitrogen 1953 fixation period.
+In autumn and winter, pCO2 increases due to shifting balance between autotrophy and heterotrophy 1954 and entrainment of deeper CO2-rich waters.